 App-V sandboxes the execution environment, hosting a virtual file system, registry keys, services and so on, based on the App-V package.
-All the data specific to the software version is enclosed in the sandbox, resulting in no changes on the clients operation system.
-This also allows to use different version of the same software parallel, even if they contain contradicting settings and key values.
+All the data specific to the software version is enclosed in the sandbox, resulting in no changes in the client's operation system.
+This also allows the use of different version of the same software parallel, even if they contain contradicting settings and key values.
 App-V might be considered as an intermediate step towards a virtual machine.

 Generally spoken, App-V is the most sophisticated package type in RealmJoin, while highly customized, allowing most applications to be run.
 For a more detailed view on App-V see the Microsoft documentation on Application Virtualization.

 Organic packages contain raw and unprocessed application setups.
-When handeling those, RealmJoin is basically just used as a transport vehicle to move the zipped container to a specified location.
-Depending on its payload, the installer then has to be manually started by the user (if user mode) or an remote administrator or field service.
+When handling those, RealmJoin is used as a transport vehicle to move the zipped container to a specified location.
+Depending on its payload, the installer then has to be manually started by the user (if user mode) or a remote administrator or field service.

 The idea of organic packages is based on the experience that large infrastructures sometimes need specialized software only used by up to five users.
-Because lots of these applications is not identified as relevant to the overall company strategy but users often insist to have it, there was a need to offer a fast and cost effective way to transport the setup in a controlled and auditable way to the client but to have it’s installation be a manual process.
+Because lots of these applications are not identified as relevant to the overall company strategy but users often insist to have it, there was a need to offer a fast and cost-effective way to transport the setup in a controlled and auditable way to the client but to have its installation be a manual process.

 With organic packages the organization knows exactly which software based on the detailed binaries and versions is in use on the client machines.
 If there is a security issue with one of these versions, all information is at hand.
 And if the user needs a new device, the special software packages are again available.